Cloud Native 101

 -

-Alex: SoFy is a website that provides a catalog of cloud native-enabled enterprise software products aka the HCL Software cloud native product catalog (we refer to it as The Catalog).
+Alex: Marketplace is a website that provides a catalog of cloud native-enabled enterprise software products aka the HCL Software cloud native product catalog (we refer to it as The Catalog).
 We also have tools that will package these products with platform services, into a single Helm chart that installs and configures the complete solution.

 -